lindsayrr8/lindsayrr8.github.io/_posts/2025-01-25-my-new-blog-post.md

 For this task, we will be creating a **geographic map** using the data we find.
 Therefore, it is very important that we choose a dataset that has a built-in "Addresses" column or geographic coordinate information.
 This helps Tableau automatically associate our data with a map.
 Later on when we complete more advanced tasks with Tableau, it will be possible to add a spatial dimension to other datasets which lack one.
 But for now, we're going to stick to a simple exercise to demonstrate Tableau's capabilities.

 ## To begin, I've selected a dataset of Florida's Recreation Facilities and Parks.
 [This data](https://hub.arcgis.com/datasets/FDACS::florida-recreation-and-parks/explore?location=-0.000000%2C0.000000%2C0.70) was last provided as of July, 2020, courtesy of the Florida Department of Agriculture and Consumer Services.
-This data already maps nicely onto the provided visualization, but we're going to recreate it while making a few minor changes to it.
+The dataset already maps nicely onto the provided visualization, but we're going to recreate it while making a few minor changes to it.